WILLE-DAC/wip/V Imperium by-laws.md

 Transparency
 </p>

-The V Imperium DAO has in its genesis the principle of transparency, that is, all decision-making, meetings, debates and internal procedures are always public.
+The V Imperium DAC has in its genesis the principle of transparency, that is, all decision-making, meetings, debates and internal procedures are always public.

 <p align="center">
 <b>( article 2 )</b><br>